Quantum error correction in a time-dependent transverse field Ising model: Conclusions

 In this paper we have introduced a simple quantum error correcting code based on a time-dependent transverse field Ising model.
 This represents a practical alternative and improvement to the quantum repetition code, realizable in near term platforms, including trapped Rydberg atoms, where we proposed concrete implementations of the code.

 This code is a simple illustration of more profound and general concepts which have been recently discussed in the literature, such as the ability to perform quantum teleportation across arbitrarily large distances using only measurements and a finite depth circuit acting on an initial product state \cite{Bao:2021con}, and the link between SPT phases and error correction \cite{2004.07243,Verresen:2021wdv,Tantivasadakarn:2021vel}.
-A careful analysis of the dynamics in this model has also suggested general trade-offs between the sensitivity of the code to measurement outcomes and the time required to generate it; we plan to report a generic result along these lines in the near future \cite{future}.
+A careful analysis of the dynamics in this model has also suggested general trade-offs between the sensitivity of the code to measurement outcomes and the time required to generate it: general theorems along these lines have recently been reported \cite{speed_limit_meas}.